openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 Notifications
 -------------

-Two notifications keep operators informed about long-running persistent
+Three notifications keep operators informed about long-running persistent
 upgrades:

 - a **reminder** fires when a persistent batch still has pending children